Technetium-99m: Sentinel-node identification

-The radioactive properties of 99mTc can be used to identify the predominant lymph nodes draining a cancer, such as breast cancer or malignant melanoma.
+The radioactive properties of 99mTc can be used to identify the predominant lymph nodes draining a cancer, such as breast cancer or melanoma.
 This is usually performed at the time of biopsy or resection.99mTc-labelled filtered sulfur colloid or Technetium (99mTc) tilmanocept are injected intradermally around the intended biopsy site.
 The general location of the sentinel node is determined with the use of a handheld scanner with a gamma-sensor probe that detects the technetium-99m–labeled tracer that was previously injected around the biopsy site.
 An injection of Methylene blue or isosulfan blue is done at the same time to dye any draining nodes visibly blue.
 An incision is then made over the area of highest radionuclide accumulation, and the sentinel node is identified within the incision by inspection; the isosulfan blue dye will usually stain any lymph nodes blue that are draining from the area around the tumor.